-Article 27.
+Article 29.
 Claims Manifestly without Legal Merits

-The respondent may, no later than 30 days after the establishment of the Arbitration Tribunal under article 22, or 30 days after it became aware of the facts on which the objection is based, file an objection that a claim is manifestly without legal merit.
+The respondent may, no later than 30 days after the establishment of the Arbitration Tribunal under article 24 (Settlement of Disputes between Investors of a Party and the other Party), or 30 days after it became aware of the facts on which the objection is based, file an objection that a claim is manifestly without legal merit.
 The respondent shall specify as precisely as possible the basis for the objection.
 The Arbitration Tribunal, after giving the parties to the dispute an opportunity to present their observations on the objection, shall, at its first session or promptly thereafter, issue a decision or award on the objection, stating the grounds therefor.
 In the event that the objection is received after the first session of the Arbitration Tribunal, the Arbitration Tribunal shall issue such decision as soon as possible, and no later than 120 days after the objection was filed.
 In doing so, the Arbitration Tribunal shall assume the alleged facts to be true, and may also consider any relevant facts not in dispute.
-The decision shall be without prejudice to the right of a disputing party to object, pursuant to Article 28 or in the course of the proceeding, to the legal merits of a claim and without prejudice to the Arbitration Tribunal's authority to address other objections as a preliminary question.
+The decision shall be without prejudice to the right of a party to object, pursuant to Article 30 (Claims unfounded as a matter of law) or in the course of the proceeding, to the legal merits of a claim and without prejudice to the Arbitration Tribunal's authority to address other objections as a preliminary question.

-Article 28.
+Article 30.
 Claims Unfounded as a Matter of Law

-Without prejudice to the Arbitration Tribunal's authority to address other objections as a preliminary question or to the right of a respondent to raise any such objections at any appropriate time, the Arbitration Tribunal shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim, or any part thereof, is not shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim, or any part thereof, is not a claim for which an award in favour of the investor may be made, even if the facts alleged were assumed to be true.
+Without prejudice to the Arbitration Tribunal's authority to address other objections as a preliminary question or to the right of a respondent to raise any such objections at any appropriate time, the Arbitration Tribunal shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim, or any part thereof, is not a claim for which an award in favour of the investor may be made, even if the facts alleged were assumed to be true.
 The Arbitration Tribunal may also consider any relevant facts not in dispute.
 Such an objection shall be submitted to Arbitration Tribunal as early as possible, and in any event not later than the expiration of the time limit fixed for the filing of the counter-memorial or statement of defence, unless the facts on which the objection is based are unknown to the party at that time.
 On receipt of an objection under this paragraph, and unless it considers the objection manifestly unfounded, the Arbitration Tribunal shall suspend any proceedings on the merits, establish a schedule for considering the objection consistent with any schedule it has established for considering any other preliminary question, and issue a decision on the objection, stating the grounds therefor.